New York, I Love You: Reception

 On Rotten Tomatoes, the film holds a 37% approval rating based on 100 reviews, with an average rating of 5.10/10.
-The site's critics consensus reads: "Like many anthologies, New York, I Love You has problems of consistency, but it isn't without its moments".
+The site's critics' consensus reads: "Like many anthologies, New York, I Love You has problems of consistency, but it isn't without its moments".
 On Metacritic it holds a score of 49 out of 100, based on reviews from 26 critics, indicating "mixed or average reviews".

 Lisa Schwarzbaum of Entertainment Weekly gave the film a B regarding the film "takes the wrinkle-free, easy-travel concept first executed in the 2007 Gallic compilation Paris, je t'aime to a new city and styles itself..."
 Roger Ebert of the Chicago Sun-Times gave the film 3 stars saying in his review, "By its nature, "New York, I Love You" can't add up.
 It remains the sum of its parts."
 A. O. Scott of The New York Times gave the film a mixed review claiming "Not that the 11 shorts in New York, I Love You are all that bad.
 It's a nice-looking city, after all, even if the interstitial skyline and traffic montages assembled by Randy Balsmeyer are about as fresh as the postcards on sale in Times Square."
-Lou Lumenick of the New York Post gave the film 1 star claiming "there were two additional segments that have since been cut.
-So you'll have to wait for the DVD to see just how bad Scarlett Johansson's directing debut is."